medvedevgroup/vargeno/README.md

 # VarGeno
 Accelerating SNP genotyping from whole genome sequencing data for bedside diagnostics

-# Prerequisite
+# Prerequisites
-- A modern, C++11 ready compiler such as `g++` version 4.9 or higher.
+- A modern, C++11 ready compiler, such as `g++` version 4.9 or higher.
-- The cmake build system. (*for SDSL library.
+- The cmake build system (*only necessary to install SDSL library.
 If SDSL library already installed, cmake is not needed*)
 - A 64-bit operating system.
 Either Mac OS X or Linux are currently supported.
-- 63 GB Memory for human whole genome sequencing SNP genotyping

 # Quick Install

-## Install SDSL

-To download and install the SDSL library use the following commands.
+VarGeno requires the SDSL library.
+If you do not have it already installed, please use the following commands.

 ```
 git clone https://github.com/simongog/sdsl-lite.git